garysassano/serverless-otlp-forwarder/packages/node/exporter/README.md

   "content-encoding": "gzip"
 }
 ```
-The `__otel_otlp_stdout` field is used to identify the data as telemetry data from this exporter, and is used to define a CloudWatch Logs subscription filter for the Lambda OTLP Forwarder.
+The `__otel_otlp_stdout` field is used to identify the data as telemetry data from this exporter, and is used to define a CloudWatch Logs subscription filter for the Serverless OTLP Forwarder.

 ## License